openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  *Arguments* are not evaluated;
 -  Call is not performed; and
--  The result of *functionCallExpression* is not produced as a consequence.
+-  Result of *functionCallExpression* is not produced as a consequence.

 The function call is *safe* because it handles nullish values properly.